Fancy a Night out?

 Jacksons Lane on Tour

-Jacksons Lane has supported some 50 touring productions since 2012, including most recently Circumference's Staged, Nikki & JD's Knot, Hanna Moisala's Lola and Wiredo, and Alula Cyr's Hyena.
-In 2015/16 we embarked on our first ever national larger-scale tour, across 15 UK cities as part of Arts Council England’s Strategic Touring Programme, with Lost in Translation’s The Hogwallops.
-We have also taken our associate artists Silver Lining to a big top at The Roundhouse, to the Underbelly Circus Hub for Edinburgh Fringe 2016, and to large festivals such as Shambala, Tralee and Greenbelt.
+Jacksons Lane has supported over 100 touring productions since in the last decade, including work such as Circumference's Staged, Nikki & JD's Knot, Hanna Moisala, of Lumo Company's Lola and Wiredo, and Alula Cyr's Hyena.
+In 2015/16 we embarked on our first-ever national larger-scale tour, across 15 UK cities as part of Arts Council England’s Strategic Touring Programme, with Lost in Translation’s The Hogwallops.
+We have also taken our previous associate artists Silver Lining to a big top at The Roundhouse, to the Underbelly Circus Hub for Edinburgh Fringe 2016, and to large festivals such as Shambala, Tralee and Greenbelt.

 Read an interview with Jacksons Lane’s Artistic Director Adrian Berry about our support for circus here.